Avicii, EDM pioneer and DJ, found dead at 28

-NEW YORK - The Swedish-born producer and DJ known as Avicii has been found dead in Oman.
-Publicist Diana Baron said in a statement that the 28-year-old DJ, born Tim Bergling, was in Muscat, Oman.
+NEW YORK -- Tim Bergling, the Swedish DJ and electronic dance music (EDM) producer known as Avicii, was found dead Friday in Muscat, Oman, his publicist Diana Baron said in a statement.
+He was 28.

 The statement said, "It is with profound sorrow that we announce the loss of Tim Bergling, also known as Avicii.
 He was found dead in Muscat, Oman this Friday afternoon local time, April 20th.
 The family is devastated and we ask everyone to please respect their need for privacy in this difficult time.
 No further statements will be given."

-Avicii was a pioneer of the contemporary Electronic Dance Music and a rare DJ capable of worldwide arena tour.
+Avicii was a pioneer of the contemporary EDM and a rare DJ capable of worldwide arena tour.
 He won two MTV Music Awards, one Billboard Music Award and earned two Grammy nominations.
 His biggest hit was "Le7els."

 In 2016, the DJ announced that he was retiring from live performances, saying, "I know I am blessed to be able to travel all around the world and perform, but I have too little left for the life of a real person behind the artist."